Fedora31/nhcustom2/README.md

 some "modern" regexes to fail.
 The standard used is the [POSIX Extended Regular Syntax](https://en.wikipedia.org/wiki/Regular_expression#POSIX_basic_and_extended).

-Also, there is currently no way of writing regexes with colons in it, or that begin with a `!`.
+Also, there is currently no way of writing regexes with colons in it, or that begin with a character that a flag uses.

 Another important point is that regexes **cannot** be used with the `date` header.

-## The `input` and `output` folders
+## The input and output folders

-The `input` folder is where must be an **uncompiled** version of the no-hats-mod.
+The input folder is where must be an **uncompiled** version of the no-hats-mod.
 If done correctly, the path should start with the following:
 `input/models/...`

-The program will refuse to run if there isn't an `input` folder.
+The program will refuse to run if there isn't an input folder.

-After the program is run, the resulting mod will be placed in the `output` folder, and is ready to be compiled into a .vpk file by the program of your choice.
-Like I wrote previously, the `output` folder is wiped at every start of the program.
+After the program is run, the resulting mod will be placed in the output folder, and is ready to be compiled into a .vpk file by the program of your choice.

+As of v2, The output folder is *no longer wiped at each startup*, so old generated mods won't be deleted.
+This has been changed with the release of the `-o` option, as I judged the old behavior to be too dangerous now that the user can specify their own, potentially wrong or misspelled, output folder.

 ## Compiling